minhquyet1204/Ecommerce/README.md

 # Introduction

-- This is Restaurant landing page project with React , Redux Toolkit
+- This is Ecommerce project with React , Redux Toolkit

 # Page